Official Tiny Earth Cabin: Cozy, 2-Night Minimum, Woods & Wildlife

 Guests handle sheets/trash; we provide everything else.

-Nearby, discover Canterbury Shaker Village, local orchards, craft beer and spirits, or simply stay put and let the forest do the talking.
+Nearby, discover Canterbury Shaker Village, local orchards, two local craft beer (Canterbury Ale Works and Blasty Bough Brewing Company) and spirits, or simply stay put and let the forest do the talking.
 The Squam Lakes Natural Science Center is nearby.
 10 minutes away is the Canterbury Country Store, recently upgraded, where all of your organic food needs can be obtained –– also in the same area is the Canterbury Children’s library with a dedicated librarian for children!

 Tiny Earth Cabin books quickly—plan ahead, and come prepared to disconnect, slow down, and live closer to the roots of life itself.

-(it would be wise to follow the Lunar cycle!)
+(it would be wise to follow and book on the Lunar cycle!)

 Add dates for prices